TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 ## Pagination

 So far, so trivial.
 Remember the limits we defined last time.
 The PM would like us to support at least one hundred thousand issues per project.
 That's too many to load in one go.
-We need to [paginate](https://itnext.io/the-best-database-pagination-technique-is-530abf2aab51) the results from the database so we can retrieve them a manageable sized page at a time.
+We need to [paginate](https://itnext.io/the-best-database-pagination-technique-is-530abf2aab51) the results from the database so we can retrieve them a manageable sized set at a time.

 {% assign posts_page = site.pages | where: "ref", "blog" | first %}
 You need to choose an appropriate page size that balances load on the database, amount of data to transfer across the network and number of calls the client needs to make to get all the data.
 Somewhere between 50 and 500 items is typical.
 On the client side, old school apps will include explicit pages in their UI with Prev and Next buttons (just like the [posts]({{ posts_page.url | absolute_url }}) section of this blog).
 More modern apps will have some kind of [virtualized UI](https://www.kirupa.com/hodgepodge/ui_virtualization.htm), where more issues are loaded as you scroll down the grid view.